drafthouse/adc-mcc/README.md

 ### Functional requirements

 * We want to be able to filter the sessions considered by
-    * Location - cinema, market, or national
+    * Location - cinema, market, **and national**
-    * Film - Multiple would be useful (maybe comma-delimited).
+    * Film - Multiple would be useful (maybe comma-delimited or an array if you POST).
 In this data set there will be multiple "Films" for the same logical title (2d-star-wars and 3d-star-wars, for example).
 We might want to know fill rate for the logical title (which would require multiple Film identifiers.
 For example, the fll rate for Star Wars on opening weekend would need to consider a number of variants of Star Wars).
     * Time frame - Most commonly we'll want to look at today and this week but we might want to look at next week or some arbitrary period.
 Keep in mind that we will be thinking in terms of cinema local time (CLT) so you'll want to use that concept.
 This week in Brooklyn means a different universal time range than this week in San Francisco.
+How does that impact your API design if you want to support the national concept?
     * Series - **Extra credit**.
 Slice the data by series so we can see what the fill rate for Weird Wednesday shows is like.
 Which film is in which series and therefore which sessions are in play is going to be expensive to calculate (given the endpoints we're providing) so it will be some extra work to make that